-- 1. The purpose of this report is to: - a) submit for consideration by Council the General Fund Revenue budget for 2019/20 as recommended by Management Team; - b) gain approval to the Council's revenue budget and associated level of Council Tax for the 2019/20 financial year; - c) provide details of the Council's Medium Term Financial Plan for the period 2019/20 to 2021/22, to highlight the significant budget deficit, the increased uncertainty of the budget forecasts after 2019/20 and the need for further action to reduce expenditure to a sustainable level .
+- 1. The purpose of this report is to: - a) inform the Policy and Resources Committee of the Local Government Finance Settlement (LGFS) for 2019/20 and the implications for the Council; - b) consider the proposed General Fund Revenue budget and other related matters for 2019/20; - c) enable the Policy and Resources Committee to make a recommendation to Council at its meeting on 26th February 2019 on the level of Council Tax to be set for the financial year 2019/20; and - d) provide details of the Council's Medium Term Financial Plan for the period 2019/20 to 2021/22 to highlight the significant budget deficit and the need to take further action to reduce expenditure to a sustainable level.